 Any Appliance That Heats or Freezes

 Generally speaking, every home appliance that produces heat or freezing power uses a thermostat.
-Ovens, irons, toasters, microwaves, freezers, air conditioning systems, clothes dryers, and coffee makers, [just to name a few].
+Ovens, irons, toasters, microwaves, freezers, air conditioning systems, clothes dryers, and coffee makers.

 Without the thermostat, these gadgets will be useless.
 For example, a freezer with a broken thermostat won't turn the compressor off.
 As a result, the temperatures will get so low that the tubes will freeze.
 If the same happens to an oven, it might burn the food because nothing is telling the heating system to stop working.